urbanadventurer/katacoda-scenarios/challenge-hello-world/README.md

 **challenge.sh** --- Must be in the scenario folder's `/assets/` subfolder.
 This is the place for bash scripts using the Challenges API, and is where you define all of the tasks, text, tests, and (optionally) hints.

+**SOLUTIONS.md** --- For each task, please provide instructions for the solution.
+This is NOT shared with the learner, but is for our internal reference, to help test the scenario.

 _Please reach out with feedback and questions about this example!
 And thank you for reading the directions._ ♥️